v-yadli/search/README.md

 usage: search [command] file
 - If command is not specified, the default program will be called.
 - In the file list, press enter to select, arrow keys to navigate, q/ESC to quit.

+#Example#
+- Well, time to work on the crappy thesis: ``search cd draft``
+- Hmm, I need music: ``search "Canto Ostinato"``
+- What did Luke say in the email?
+Let's check it: ``search vim "emlx coolwanglu"``

+#Internal#
+Nothing hardcore.
+This is just a Python/curses wrapper around the built-in spotlight companion tool ``mdfind``.
+Thus, you could reach anything that spotlight does.